pikavama/Log-In-System/README.md

 ## Description

-This repository contains a Java program developed for an Object-Oriented Programming (OOP) Lab Assignment for Exception Handling.
+This repository contains a Java program for an Object-Oriented Programming (OOP) Lab Assignment for Exception Handling.
 The program demonstrates the use of user-defined exceptions to handle login attempts and password validation.

 ### Functionality